veskuh/pari/project.md

     *   Optimize performance and scalability.
 *   **Phase 4: UI/UX Polish and Testing**
     *   Refine the UI and user experience.
-    *   Write comprehensive unit tests.
+    *   Write comprehensive unit tests and achieve 80%+ coverage.

 **7. Technology Stack:**